 Ego is a negative influence who believes your team is like a battleground [T.23.4].
 Ego is continuously talking inside your mind, urgently telling you it’s a desperate and dangerous world out there.
 You hear the Ego say that people are murderous and out to get you.
 Ego reminds you that it is everyone else’s fault (not yours!) that you are stuck in this constant battle, endlessly suffering within your team.

 Ego is a noisy, wrong-minded teacher, telling you to attack and blame.
-And if you don’t listen and follow Ego’s What you believe is your thought system.
-Pause and reflect on this truth, and above all, be thankful that it is true. and do what you’ve been told, Ego attacks and blames you for not adhering to its advice.
+And if you don’t listen and follow Ego’s thought system and do what you’ve been told, Ego attacks and blames you for not adhering to its advice.

 At work, your Ego sees all your team’s challenges and encourages you to respond with attack or blame.
 Ego talks to you like this.